dirkkelly/dirkkelly/content/2017/11/10-the-origins-of-money-hipcrimevocab.md

 > **What's a hipCrime?**<br/>
 > Well you committed one when you opened this blog.
 Keep it up, it's our only hope!

-The author just completed an insightful and dense series [The Origins of Money](http://hipcrimevocab.com/2017/11/10/the-origin-of-money-key-takeaways/), and at ten posts, I have to same I'm relieved that's it come to an end :p
+The author just completed an insightful and dense series [The Origins of Money](http://hipcrimevocab.com/2017/11/10/the-origin-of-money-key-takeaways/), and at ten posts, I have to say I'm relieved that's it come to an end :p

 This latest post is a recap of [key takeaways of The Origins of Money](http://hipcrimevocab.com/2017/11/10/the-origin-of-money-key-takeaways/).